matthewdavis505/Blob-Storage/README.md

 ![Upload Tools(images/https://i.imgur.com/52PMSHk.png)
 </p>
 <p>
-Installed active directory and managed fictitious employees through Microsoft Azure.
-Was able to manage employee designation and functions throughout the database.
+These are the tools you can use to upload your data.
 Please click above link to see example.
 </p>
 <br />